hananFr/form-v-html/README.md

 2. **Automatic Structure** - Generate proper form layout without extra markup
 3. **Convention over Configuration** - Reasonable defaults with options to customize
 4. **Minimal Learning Curve** - If you know HTML forms, you know FormVHtml

+FormVHtml automatically generates a `<label>` element based on the value provided in the `label` or `data-label` attribute of your input/select/textarea element.

 ## Form Structure